-In the latest LaunchPad Insights Seminar, Jeannette Tran, Member Services Manager at EduGrowth and David Linke, Managing Director at EduGrowth, discuss sales and revenue generation for EdTech startups with Aashna Gavin, Project Manager for Higher Ed at Wiley Publishing and Oliver Krasny, CEO of the InStudent Group.
+In this LaunchPad Insights Seminar, Jeannette Tran, Member Services Manager at EduGrowth and David Linke, Managing Director at EduGrowth, discuss sales and revenue generation for EdTech startups with Aashna Gavin, Project Manager for Higher Ed at Wiley Publishing and Oliver Krasny, CEO of the InStudent Group.

-In the latest LaunchPad Insights Seminar, Jeannette Tran and David Linke of EduGrowth sit down with two of Australia’s leading EdTech thought leaders to discuss sales and revenue generation for EdTech startups.
-Their guests today are:
+In this LaunchPad Insights Seminar, Jeannette Tran and David Linke of EduGrowth sit down with two of Australia’s leading EdTech thought leaders to discuss sales and revenue generation for EdTech startups.
+Their guests were:

 - Aashna Gavin, Project Manager for Education at Wiley Publishing